Click to Skip Ahead

 Conclusion

 Pet statistics in Australia reveal the growing problem of obesity.
-Therefore, pet owners have a great responsibility on their shoulders if they want their animals to lead a long and healthy life by their side.
-Fortunately, it is possible to help your pet lose weight by adjusting his diet, increasing his daily exercise, and consulting your veterinarian.
+Therefore, pet owners have a great responsibility on their shoulders if they want their animals to lead long and healthy lives by their side.
+Fortunately, it is possible to help your pet lose weight by adjusting their diet, increasing daily exercise, and consulting your veterinarian.

 Featured Image Credit: 99mimimi, Pixabay